Gerwyn Davies: Plush

 +61 2 8936 0888

-'Plush' brings together works from the series 'Utopia', 'Deluxe', 'Sunny Boys', 'Idols' and 'Bel-Air' all produced over the last three years.
+'Plush' brings together works from the series 'Utopia', 'Deluxe', 'Sunny Boys', 'Idols', 'Leisure Sick' and 'Bel-Air' all produced over the last four years.
 In each series, the artist's body is adorned, concealed and transformed by extravagant costuming constructed from readymade and mass-produced materials.
-They take on characteristics that reflect the architectural and atmosphere of the locations they appear within – digital habitats created from altered and enhanced 'real world' spaces.
+They take on characteristics that reflect the architecture and atmosphere of the locations they appear within – digital habitats created from altered and enhanced 'real world' spaces.

-Tile: Gerwyn Davies, ‘Burgers’ 2020.
+Image: Gerwyn Davies, ‘LA #2 (Norms)’ 2020.
 Archival inkjet print.
 Image courtesy: the artist; Jan Murphy Gallery Protege, Brisbane; and Michael Reid Gallery, Berlin